dojo/docs/dojo/declare.rst

     lang.extend(B, {
       m3: function(){
         // this method is not annotated =>
-        // we should supply its name when calling
+        // we must supply its name when calling
         // a superclass:
         // simple super call with the same arguments this.inherited("m3", arguments);